splunk/addonfactory-ucc-generator/ui/README.md

 The repository contains screenshots of every Storybook story, stored using [Git Large File Storage](https://git-lfs.com/).
 Install for your system and run `git lfs install` after installation.

-A [CI job from storybook-visual.yml](../.github/workflows/storybook-visual.yml) runs Storybook, takes screenshots, and compares them with the stored version.
-If there's a significant difference (`failureThreshold`) the job pushes an updated screenshots.
+A [CI job from storybook-visual.yml](../.github/workflows/storybook-visual.yml) executes Storybook, captures screenshots, and compares them with the stored versions.
+If there's a significant difference (`failureThreshold`), the job updates the screenshots.
+While `yarn run test-storybook:update-snapshots` can be run locally, relying on the CI process for updates is recommended.

-The app appears differently on MacOS and Linux in terms of text rendering.
-To mitigate this:
+The application's appearance differs between MacOS and Linux, particularly in text rendering.
+To address this:
-- Firefox is used for taking screenshots, as seen in the `test-storybook` command in [package.json](./package.json).
+- Firefox is used for screenshots, as specified in the `test-storybook` command in [package.json](./package.json).
-- Tuned thresholds are defined in [test-runner.ts](.storybook/test-runner.ts).
-Increase this threshold if a story contains a lot of text.
+- Adjusted thresholds are set in [test-runner.ts](.storybook/test-runner.ts).
+If a story is heavily text-based, you may need to increase this threshold.